angela1C/Programming-and-Scripting-Project/README.md

 The far left (without a column name) contains the index of the dataframe which in this case is a range from 0 to 150 in steps of 1.

+### data cleaning and preparation

+(Chapter 7 Python for Data Analysis)
 The data can be checked for any missing values.
 In pandas objects, the floating point `NaN` for Not a Number is used to represent missing values.

+Missing data is a common occurence in data analysis.
+By default the descriptive statistics on pandas objects exclude missing value.

+In R programming language, missing data is referenced as NA for Not Available.
+NA data in statisics is usually data that doesn't exist or was not observed for some reason or other.

 ## 4. Summarise the dataset - high level statistics